humantech/php-hire-test/README.md

 * How you treat code licensing;
 * How you deal with encodings and charsets;
 * How you'll handle the build process (if any);
+* How W3C compliant your code will be;
+* How fast and speed optimizable the page will shown;
+* Are you aware of the latest asset optimization techniques?
 * Your overall interest in our company and technologies :)

 ## How to do the test